-Doused in thousands of years worth of history, charm, and keeping certain influences in its food, culture, and ways of life, Tallinn is a city bringing everyone back to the 13th century.
+Doused in thousands of years of history, charm, and keeping specific influences in its food, culture, and ways of life, Tallinn is a city bringing everyone back to the 13th century.

-Let’s explore some fun things to do in Tallinn.
+Sounding great?
+Let’s explore more activities to do in Tallinn!

 1 – Have a stroll throughout the Old Town

-The historical Old Town of Tallinn dates back to the 13th century and is most commonly known for its well-preserved Medieval architecture decorating the city today.
-Beaming with its historical beauty, the Old Town is also known as Vanalinn in Estonian.
+The 13th century Old Town of Tallinn dates is most commonly known for its well-preserved Medieval architecture decorating the city today.

-Visit Tallinn Town Hall, and explore the Raekoja Plats which are the scene of various Estonian celebrations such as Tallinn Old Town Days, and be immersed in the lively terrace and cafe culture all around.
+Visit Tallinn Town Hall, and explore the Raekoja Plats which are the scene of various Estonian celebrations, and be immersed in the lively terrace and cafe culture all around.

-Step into Towners’ Square where Medieval history meets contemporary green spaces, as visitors stumble into a 2 kilometers wide stretch of the city’s original city walls while enjoying the beautiful park’s amenities for children and adults.
+Step into Towners’ Square where Medieval history meets contemporary green spaces, with over 2 kilometers of the city’s original city walls while enjoying the park’s amenities.

 Walk through the Viru Gate, the old gates to the city, and gaze up at their majestic ivy-leaf layers, snaking up to the pointy roofs.